 Is it legal to have chickens in the Chicago suburbs?

 You have to check with your own town laws and guidelines.
 My family has a chicken permit!
 It’s so funny every time I think about it because permits are usually associated with construction projects, but I had to go through the village to apply for and obtain a chicken permit.
-Just as important, if not more, before I started the process I talked with each of my neighbors about what we wanted to do to make sure it was not going to cause a problem.

 Do you need a rooster to get eggs?